alcy/r3f-globe-xr/README.md

 npm run dev
 ```

-The app will start at `https://localhost:5173` (HTTPS required for WebXR).
+The app will start at `https://x.x.x.x:5173` (HTTPS required for WebXR).
+You can then access this URL on your headset's browser.

 ## Usage